keboola/connection-docs/components/data-apps/index.md

 Follow these steps to authenticate using your GitHub username and personal access token:

 1. Generate a personal access token on GitHub by going to your GitHub account settings, selecting **Developer settings > Personal access tokens**, and clicking **Generate new token**.
-Make sure to give the token appropriate permissions for accessing the repository.
+Ensure the token has the necessare permissions to access the repository.

-2. In Keboola, navigate to the **Data App Repository** in your Data App Configuration, check the `Private` option, and enter your GitHub username and the personal access token you generated in step 1.
+2. In Keboola, navigate to the **Data App Repository** in your data app configuration, check the `Private` option, and enter your GitHub username and the personal access token you generated in step 1.

 3. Click **Save** to authenticate with the private repository.

-To authenticate using your SSL private key, follow the instructions in the [GitHub manual](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+To authenticate using your SSH private key, follow the instructions in the [GitHub manual](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 After generating your key, enter your SSH private key into the appropriate configuration field and click **Save**.

 Now, you can deploy your data app from the private repository and access it within your Keboola project.